DominicHolmes/UIRotationEffect/README.md

 ## Usage
 Import `UIRotationEffect` into your project.
 Then use `.uiRotationEffect(angle)` wherever you would normally use `.rotationEffect(angle)`.

-Because the animation is now handled by UIKit, you'll have to pass in additional options if you want to customize it. `uiRotationEffect` takes all the same options as (this method)[https://developer.apple.com/documentation/uikit/uiview/1622451-animate].
+Because the animation is now handled by UIKit, you'll have to pass in additional options if you want to customize it. `uiRotationEffect` takes all the same options as [this method](https://developer.apple.com/documentation/uikit/uiview/1622451-animate).

 The full method signature is:
 ```